KarlTheCool/karlthecool.github.io/_posts/2019-10-16-dedicated-work-space.markdown

 your work station.

 Overall, there's a lot of advice out there on taming the tiger internally to keep your focus going.
-When it comes to a dedicated workspaces, it's not about teaching the tiger to ignore the pigs, but to give him a forest where rabits are the only thing to hunt.
+When it comes to a dedicated workspaces, it's not about teaching the tiger to ignore the pigs, but to give him a forest where rabbits are the only thing to hunt.